khickel/GradleLegacyNativeMigration/README.md

 * TODO Add a gradle file that doesn't produce a binary, but has a text file it wants to include in another project's installer.

 * TODO Add example for a manual test where stageDebug doesn't recopy the target file if it was manually deleted, unless it had to rebuild the input file.
+I haven't yet been able to recreate this in this stripped down example.